University of Excellence

 ONE MUNICH: networking strategy in the metropolitan region

 The extraordinary academic and entrepreneurial environment in the European metropolitan region of Munich is the basis for the thematic focus of the ONE MUNICH strategy.
-"Competition no longer takes place between individual universities, but rather between locations and regions", said future TUM president Thomas Hofmann.
+"Competition no longer takes place between individual universities, but rather between locations and regions", said Thomas Hofmann, the new TUM president since October 2019.
 "Munich can easily compete with Berlin or even regions like Boston and San Francisco."
 Munich's two top universities, TUM and LMU, coordinate their regional alliance at the presidential level.
 The alliance, which has been proving its worth in terms of research for years, is now being placed on a strategic footing.

 Comprehensive reform package, 2019–2026